Photo by Dewald Van Rensburg | Pixabay

 Figure 1 The Age-Friendly 4Ms Framework

-Lenise Cummings-Vaughn, MD, an internist and geriatrician, had incorporated the Age-Friendly 4Ms Framework initiative into her work before the coronavirus crisis hit.
+Washington University School of Medicine Associate Professor Lenise Cummings-Vaughn, MD, is an internist and geriatrician.
+She had incorporated the Age-Friendly 4Ms Framework initiative into her work before the coronavirus crisis hit.
 Based at Barnes-Jewish Hospital in St. Louis where she serves as medical director for the hospital’s readmissions prevention program, she also sees patients at an outpatient geriatric consultation clinic and is the associate medical director at a private nursing home.
 “I see quite an array in demographics and the differences that are present,” Cummings-Vaughn says.

 While working in this range of settings during the coronavirus crisis, says Cummings-Vaughn, “Everything’s changed.
 There’s not a thing that’s the same.”